Process Capability Indices (Cp, Cpk, Pp, Ppk)

 The distance to the nearer specification, DNS, is the distance from the mean to the nearer specification limit.
 It serves as a measure of how centered a process is within the tolerance.
 When the mean is centered at the target, the distance from the mean to each specification limit will be similar (converge).
 When the mean is biased toward one of the specification limits, the distance from the mean to each specification limit will diverge.

 To calculate the DNS, subtract the Lower Specification Limit (LSL) from the mean and subtract the mean from the Upper Specification Limit (USL).
-The DNS will be the minimum of the two values.
-In practice, calculating the DNS is achieved using a MIN() function.
-This function returns the smaller of the two arguments.
+The DNS is the smaller of these two values.
+In practice, calculation of the DNS is achieved using a MIN() function.
+This function returns the smaller of its two arguments.
 The formula for the DNS is written as:

 The DNS will always be less than or equal to one-half of the tolerance.
 Thus, the relationship between the tolerance and the DNS is written as: